Bankruptcies on a weekly basis

 Enterprises

-So the figures for week 39 reveal a decrease in the number of bankruptcies and job losses compared to the previous week.
+The figures for week 20 reveal a stabilisation of the number of bankruptcies and an increase in the number of job losses compared to the previous week.

 This is what emerged from the weekly bankruptcy figures produced by Statbel based on the orders of business courts.
 These interim weekly estimates make it possible to quickly observe the first trends.